RollingArray/iris-mlops/README.md

 - **Flask:** Web framework for building the API.
 - **scikit-learn:** Library for machine learning.
 - **GitHub Actions:** CI/CD pipeline automation.

 ---

-## **Future Enhancements**

-- Deploy the API to a cloud platform (e.g., AWS, Azure, or Heroku).
-- Add support for multiple model versions with version control.
-- Implement additional evaluation metrics for model performance.

----